CodeVA-Curriculum/rath-python/src/routes/modules/module-1.md

 1. Show users different parts of the story
 2. Prompt the user to interact with the story
-3. Store user inputs to use later on in the story if appropriate

-In this module, we will learn how to create Python programs that generate **output**, ask users to produce data as **input** to the program, and that **store** user inputs (and other kinds of data) for use later on in the program.
+In this module, we will learn how to create Python programs that generate **output** and ask users to produce data as **input** to the program.

 ## Coding as a System of Representation